banked/banked-android-sdk/README.md

 5. Call the following to start a payment
     ```
     Banked.startPayment(
-        this,
+        fragment = this,
-        "Your payment ID",
+        paymentId = "Your payment ID",
-        "Your continue URL"
+        continueUrl = "Your continue URL",
+        countryCodeProviderSort = "en",
     )
     ```